msa-em/guide-tem-simulation/algorithms.md

 ### 6 - Transfer Function

 After we have calculated the exit wave, we then need to apply the effects of our microscope optics to this wave and reach the detector plane by using a microscope transfer function (MTF).
-The MTF could be very simple; for example in either a TEM diffraction simulation or a typical STEM simulation we assume the detector is placed at the far field limit, and therefore only need to Fourier transform the exit wave to reach the detector plane.
+The MTF could be very simple; for example, in either a TEM diffraction simulation or a typical STEM simulation, we assume that the detector is placed at the far field limit and that therefore we only need to Fourier transform the exit wave to reach the detector plane.

 For a TEM imaging simulation, we typically use a contrast transfer function (CTF) for the MTF.
 The CTF can include aplanatic [optical aberrations](wiki:Optical_aberration) such as defocus, spherical aberration, astigmatism, and higher order coherent wave aberrations.
 It can also include more complex optical affects such as field distortion, image rotation, or planatic aberrations, where the aberrations vary as a function of position.
-The CTF equations are described in `add section link`.
+The CTF equations are described in [](#CTF_page).

 ### 7 - Detector Functions